-Jay’s Bar Mitzvah Experience
+Jay’s BMitzvah Experience

 Ray Joelson writes:

 Something very special happened to me too on that day.
 The collective experience of bearing witness to my oldest son address the congregation, read from the Torah and basically conduct the service all by himself, made me aware of the role we parents play in passing down Jewish tradition, and how that role is supported by the inner workings of Congregation Or Ami.
-A strange but familiar feeling overcame me as the service came to an end, as if I had been here before, and I quickly realized that I was feeling the same feelings I had felt at my own Bar Mitzvah service.
+A strange but familiar feeling overcame me as the service came to an end, as if I had been here before, and I quickly realized that I was feeling the same feelings I had felt at my own BMitzvah service.
 The sense of L’dor Vador, transmitting Torah from generation to generation.

 Ray